haiz/tqueue/README.md

 # tqueue package

-This library allow to do you tasks in multiple threads easily.
+This library allows you to do your tasks in multiple threads easily.

-This is helpful when you have a lot of data to processing.
+This is helpful when you have a lot of data to process.

-Asume that you have a large list of item to process.
-You need to write a producer to put items to queue one by one.
+Assume that you have a large list of items to process.
+You need to write a producer to put items in the queue one by one.

-Workers will get data from queue then process it.
-Putting data to queue should be quicker then processing it.
+Workers will get data from the queue and then process it.
+Putting data into a queue should be quicker than processing it (worker).

 ### Installation